• HOME

 5. Plan the tradition, customs, and rituals (one of the most important Interfaith Wedding Tips)

 This is where working with your interfaith counselor/guide and a wedding planner/consultant will be able to help you plan around this part seamlessly.
-Also, having a third party to consider both sides will help show both of you and your families the bigger picture.

 Creating a dedicated timeline for this part of the wedding.
 Since there will be most likely 2 officiants involved and both families also involved in activities, it will be best if there is a timeline that everyone can follow and know their “part” better.